apache/nuttx/tools/README.txt

   -f <file list>
   -  read standard input mainly used by git pre-commit hook as below: git diff --cached | ./tools/checkpatch.sh -
+  Where a <commit list> is any syntax supported by git for specifying git revision, see GITREVISIONS(7) Where a <patch file names> is a space separated list of patch file names or wildcard. or *.patch

 configure.sh
 configure.bat